tichx/octostore/JupyterNotebookFlow.md

    ```
    > Note: you can also open ```random_forest.ipynb``` in Jupyter Notebook to execute one step at the time.

+**Questions about this step**
+- Is there anything we can do to hightlight issues along the way?
+Easier debugging/etc?
+- What about auto-logging - reading stuff so the data scientist doesn't have to?

 3. The metrics and artifacts are stored in the specific folders under the local project folder ```mlflow/examples/h2o/mlruns/```.

    ![image-metrics-artifacts-folder](_assets/JupyterNotebookFlow/image-metrics-artifacts-folder.png)

+**Questions about this step**
+- Why are we using h2o?

 4. Sarah then wants to visualize and compare different runs' results on her local dashboard.
 To do so, she would run in CLI ```mlflow ui``` which will then host an mlflow GUI dashboard at ```http://localhost:5000```.